Grace O'Connell: Outreach

 O'Connell is a member of the National Society of Black Engineers and the Society of Women Engineers.
 As a woman of color in engineering, she has been sensitive to the challenges faced by minorities in engineering and has worked to improve the diversity of the field.
 Her work in this area has included serving as an advisor for the Berkeley Society of Women Engineers and Black Engineering and Science Student Association, and leading the Berkeley Girls in Engineering Program.

 Recognition

 O'Connell was the 2019 recipient of the Y. C. Fung Young Investigator Award of the American Society of Mechanical Engineers, named for her "pioneering work in multiscale mechanics of musculoskeletal soft tissues".
 She was named as a Fellow of the American Institute for Medical and Biological Engineering in 2021 "for outstanding contributions to understanding biomechanical degeneration and failure of fiber-reinforced biological tissues by creating integrated computational and experimental approaches".

 Upper Darby High School named her to their alumni wall of fame in 2021.
 In 2022, O'Connell received the early career distinguished alumni award from the College of Engineering at the University of Maryland.

+In 2025, O'Connell was the recipient of the U.S. National Science Foundation's Presidential Early Career Award for Scientists and Engineers.